arkarsg/vault/How-tos/Setting Up Quartz.md

 title: Augmenting Obsidian and Quartz with GitHub Actions
 ---

-Quartz effortlessly publishes your notes written in `Markdown` and Obsidian
+Quartz effortlessly publishes your notes written in `Markdown` and Obsidian.
+In this article, you will learn how Git submodules can be used in Quartz to take the weight of managing the Quartz repo off your shoulders.

 With Quartz, all markdown files need to exist within `content` folder.
 This means that you have to either:
 1. Have your Obsidian vault sit inside `content` folder